GBlanch/GCP-Uber-Data-Engineering-project/README.md

     """
     assert output is not None, 'The output is undefined'
  ```
-  We pass the URL stored in our bucket so that it directly extracts data from there.
-That will allow the pandas
+  We `pass the URL` stored in our bucket so that it directly extracts data from there.
+That will allow the Pandas
-  dataframe to be pulled from the bucket into this mage instance.
+  dataframes to be pulled from the bucket into this mage instance.

 + Transform: [`uber_de_transform.py`](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/blob/main/orchestration/batch%20pipeline/uber_de_transform.py)

   We first import pandas in this instance as well.
-Next, we insert the [`cleaning and transformation code`](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/blob/main/Uber%20DE%20Transform%20and%20Model%20(LM).ipynb) we developed in our LM previously using Jupyer Notebooks.
+Next, we insert the [`cleaning and transformation code`](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/blob/main/Uber%20DE%20Transform%20and%20Model%20(LM).ipynb) we developed in our LM previously using `Jupyer Notebooks`.

 + Load:[`uber_de_load.py`](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/blob/main/orchestration/batch%20pipeline/uber_de_load.py)